Podcast Annotation Format

 Overview

-Transcripts give you words and timestamps.
-They usually do not tell an app that a host mentioned a 1969 Camaro at 0:45, switched to turbochargers at 2:00, or spent the next 30 seconds talking about Carroll Shelby.
-That meaning is present in the audio, but it is rarely available as structured data.
+A transcript records the words and when they were said.
+It does not tell an app that a host mentioned a 1969 Camaro at 0:45, switched to turbochargers at 2:00, or spent the next 30 seconds on Carroll Shelby.
+Listeners follow that structure without thinking about it, but almost none of it exists anywhere as structured data.

 Design Principles